 - Most people find that changing Google Assistant language to English (USA) works.
 Make sure you change the language settings for the Google Assistant app.

-- You may also need to change the Fitbit app to English (US) as well.
+- You may also need to change the Fitbit app to English (US).

 Want to turn Google Assistant off and disable it?